Cambridge-ICCS/cambridge-iccs.github.io/summerschool24-logistics.md

 For those arriving on Saturday 6 July, you can register between 14.00 and 17.00.
 On Sunday 7 July, you can register from 10.00.
 On Wednesday 10 July, you can register from 13.00.

-If you will arrive outside of these times, please make contact with one of the Summer School organisers, who will be wearing red lanyards or contact (iccs@maths.cam.ac.uk).
+If you will arrive outside of these times, please make contact with one of the Summer School organisers, who will be wearing red lanyards or contact [iccs@maths.cam.ac.uk](mailto:iccs@maths.cam.ac.uk).

 # Centre for Mathematical Sciences